 The City of Sierra Madre has been granted a Fluoride Variance from CDPH.
 Sierra Madre first requested the variance in 1994.
 On June 6, 1995, CDPH conducted a public hearing in the City of Sierra Madre to determine if there was substantial public opposition to the City receiving a variance from the California drinking water standard for fluoride.
-The hearing is required by section 4027.6 of the California Health and Safety Code which was added to the law in 1994 by Assembly Bill 2681.
 CDPH found that there is not substantial community opposition to the City receiving the variance from the California drinking water standard for fluoride.

 In the meantime, CDPH has raised the MCL for fluoride to 2 ppm with a PHG of 1 ppm.
-The City of Sierra Madre on an average is meeting the PHG and not one of our sources has exceeded the MCL of 2 ppm.
+In 2010, the City on an average did not exceed the PHG of 1 ppm and the MCL of 2 ppm in water delivered to our customers.
 It should be noted that due to the fluoride concentration of our water, additional fluoride products are not necessary for children.